Comparisons between the NFL and NCAA football: Saint Louis

 Saint Louis University (SLU) plays NCAA Division I sports as a member of the Atlantic 10 Conference.
 SLU dropped football as an intercollegiate sport in 1949, but SLU is best known for its men's basketball and men's soccer programs.
 The Edward Jones Dome hosted the first Big 12 Conference football championship game in 1996 (Nebraska versus Texas).
 The third game, in 1998, was also held in the dome (Kansas State versus Texas A&M).
 The dome has also been a neutral site for regular-season college football matchups between the University of Illinois and the University of Missouri, promoted locally as the "Arch Rivalry".
 Missouri has won all six games (2002, 2003, 2007, 2008, 2009 & 2010).

 Washington, DC

-On December 20, 2008, Washington hosted its first college bowl game, the EagleBank Bowl, at RFK Stadium.
-The first match-up saw Wake Forest defeat Navy, 29–19.
-After the sponsorship deal between the bowl organizers and the area financial institution EagleBank expired following the 2009 edition, the game was rechristened as the Military Bowl presented by Northrop Grumman, thanks to a new sponsorship deal with the major defense contractor.
+On December 20, 2008, Washington hosted its first college bowl game, the 2008 EagleBank Bowl, at RFK Stadium.
+In that game, Wake Forest defeated Navy, 29–19.

+After the naming rights deal between the bowl organizers and EagleBank expired following the 2009 EagleBank Bowl, the game was renamed the Military Bowl presented by Northrop Grumman, with a new sponsor.